-Policy 5: Green Infrastructure
+Policy 3: Green Infrastructure

-Development proposals, which seek to conserve, maintain and enhance existing green infrastructure network will be supported.
+Development proposals, which seek to conserve, maintain or enhance existing green infrastructure network will be supported.

 Proposals to provide additional green infrastructure will be supported.
-Proposals which seek to improve access for pedestrians and cyclists through green infrastructure linkages.
+Proposals which seek to improve access for pedestrians and cyclists through green infrastructure linkages will be particularly supported.

-Proposals, which would result in the loss of existing green infrastructure, will be resisted unless it can be demonstrated that the development proposals bring new opportunities which mitigates or compensates any loss whilst ensuring the protection of the existing ecosystem.
+Proposals which would result in the loss of existing green infrastructure will not be supported unless it can be demonstrated that the development proposals bring new opportunities which mitigates or compensates any loss, whilst ensuring the protection of the existing ecosystem.

-Policy 6: Conservation Areas
+Policy 4: Conservation Areas

-- 4.18.
+- 4.17.
 The Parish contains 3 designated conservation areas.
-These comprise Slaugham Conservation Area, Warninglid Conservation Area and Handcross Conservation Area. - 4.19.
+These comprise Slaugham Conservation Area, Warninglid Conservation Area and Handcross Conservation Area.
+The three conservation areas are shown on the Proposals Map. - 4.18.
 Slaugham was designated a Conservation Area in 1984.
 It includes a variety of building styles and ages including a number of buildings which are timber framed, red brick with half tile hung and tiled roofs and which are constructed with sandstone blocks occasionally with stone roofs.
-To the southern end of the village is the parish church of St Mary, which forms an attractive focal point.
-The southern side of the churchyard provides views towards the ruins of Slaugham Place, an Elizabethan mansion which is a Scheduled Ancient Monument. - 4.20.
-Warninglid was designated a Conservation Area in 1969.
-The Street, contains a number of buildings dating back to the 16th century.
-Some of these are Listed as being of special architectural or historic interest.
-MSDC Local Plan identifies, the following features as contributing to the character of the Conservation Area: - the attractiveness of The Street due to the variety in the ages and styles of building;
+To the southern end of the village is the Parish Church of St Mary, which forms an attractive focal point.
+The southern side of the churchyard provides views towards the ruins of Slaugham Place, an Elizabethan mansion which is a Scheduled Ancient Monument.